amorygalili/frc-online-code-editor/monaco-examples/wpilib-java-language-server/README.md

-# Java Language Server with Monaco Editor
+# WPILib Java Language Server with Monaco Editor

-This project demonstrates how to use the Eclipse JDT Language Server with Monaco Editor for Java development in the browser.
-It provides a complete setup with Docker containerization for easy deployment and development.
+This project demonstrates how to use the Eclipse JDT Language Server with Monaco Editor for WPILib FRC robot development in the browser.
+It provides a complete setup with Docker containerization, WPILib integration, and robot project generation capabilities for easy FRC development and education.

 ## 🚀 Quick Start